martinthomson/rfc-syntax-change/draft-thomson-rswg-syntax-change.md

 The canonical format for published RFCs is XML {{!RFC7990}}.
 Historically, the published version of an RFC has been immutable ({{Section 7.6 of ?RFC9280}}).

-The RFC format {{?RFC7991}} is not able to address use cases that were not originally anticipated.
+The RFC XML format {{?RFC7991}} is not able to address use cases that were not originally anticipated during its design.
 It might also be possible to improve the format to better capture meaning.

 Though it might be possible to evolve the format and only use the new format for the publication of new RFCs, this would mean that there would be no single